binnes/esp8266Workshop/docs/part4/TRAINING.md

 ## Reset the training database

-**Don't do this unless you have invalid data in your training database**
+Note : **Don't do this unless you have invalid data in your training database**

 It is important that you have clean training data, so if you need to restart recording the training database you can easily delete the database from cloudant: